IDI-Systems/acre2/docs/wiki/frameworks/custom-signal-processing.md

 ### Simple calculation
 Below is an example of a simple calculation that is based on how ACRE1 calculated signal loss.
 It is a largely based on [free-space path loss](https://en.wikipedia.org/wiki/Free-space_path_loss) over the distance which does not take into account terrain.
 It is also provides a bit of a boost to the signal strength of the AN/PRC-343.
 In this example the range of a AN/PRC-343 is around 500m and virtually all other radios will have no problems with Arma terrains (40km+).

-{% include note.html content="Development Build only!" %}

-As of 2.7.0 this model has been implemented in C++ and it can be selected using the Arcade Mode in CBA_settings.
+As of 2.7.0 this model has been implemented in C++ and it can be selected using the Arcade Mode via CBA Settings.

 ```js
 MY_CUSTOM_ACRE_FUNC = {